remarkablemark/remarkablemark.github.io/_posts/2018/2018-10-01-facebook-flux.md

   }
   // ...
 }

-// ...
 ```

-At last, we've wired up our React app with Flux!
+At last, we have successfully wired up our React app with Flux!